How Bellevue International School Began

 Because the responsibility for student success falls to everyone within the school, it would be necessary to rotate both AP and Honors teachers into these support centers for one of their regularly assigned periods per day.
 Truly, the weakest students deserve to have access to the best and brightest practitioners on the school's staff.

-(It must be emphatically stated that there are any number of "Honors" or "AP" teachers who are not effective practitioners.
-Some of them have acquired these classes as an accident of seniority and so on.
+(It must be stated that there are a few "Honors" or "AP" teachers who are not effective practitioners.
+Some have acquired this teaching assignment as an accident of seniority, departmental favoritism and so on.
 Regardless, they can now easily appear to be "successful" because the gifted students who fill their classrooms are already self-motivated, and will reach high levels of achievement whether they are taught well or not.)

-Teachers like these would be making a "sacrifice" as they exchange one of their honors or gifted sections for a section of students who are under-prepared; but their students will be called upon to make a major sacrifice as well.
+Teachers like these would be making a "sacrifice" as they exchange one of their trouble-free, compliant honors or gifted sections for a section of students who are under-prepared; but their students will be called upon to make a major sacrifice as well.
 If a student is failing several classes all at once, it may be time to reduce the student's class schedule so that he/she can focus on improving in one or two core content areas.
 (But again with this caveat: Teachers in all classes must be expert at inviting students in, at diagnosing learning resistance, and at finding the means to reach the most reluctant--whose numbers, alas, seem to be growing.)

 In lieu of taking social studies, for example, a student may double up on mathematics, enrolling in both the regular math course and in the newly configured, more effective learning support center.
 Such students will be short of credits, and will have to make these up at summer school, or by extending their graduation date.
 This short-term pain is preferable to graduating without ever having become educated.